28-Dec-2013 To support and promote our members, we now offer a list of links to members sites

 Standing call for papers / Invitation to Join

-The Fellowship of Makers and Researchers of Historical Instruments Quarterly, founded in 1975, is a lively forum organisation for those interested in historical musical instruments.
-Its principle publication, FoRMHI Quarterly, in handy A5 format, welcomes papers on all aspects the history and making of historical musical instruments – from the ancient Coptic sistrum to Beethoven’s piano.
+The Fellowship of Makers and Researchers of Historical Instruments, founded in 1975, is a lively forum organisation for those interested in historical musical instruments.
+Its principal publication, FoRMHI Quarterly, in handy A5 format, welcomes papers on all aspects the history and making of historical musical instruments – from the ancient Coptic sistrum to Beethoven’s piano.
 To see how varied the contents of FoMRHI Quarterly are, click on 'communications' where the contents of back issues are listed.